-So, we’ve asked our chefs in Italy to help us provide the Flavours guide to all that you really need to make fresh pasta ‘fatta a casa’ that will be the talking point of your dinner parties!
+So, we’ve asked our chefs in Italy to help us provide the Flavours guide to making authentic pasta.
+We are going to tell you everything that you really need to know to make fresh pasta ‘fatta a casa’ that will be the talking point of your dinner parties!

 The ingredients for fresh pasta really couldn’t be more simple: all you need is flour and eggs!
 That said, the quality and freshness of these ingredients is key to good quality pasta.
 The best flour to use for pasta dough is the traditional Italian ‘Type 00’ flour, which is easily available at most large supermarkets.